On the Ball

 Mostly though what makes this magic for me, is the small smile on the face of the boy and his belief that, if he only tries hard enough, absolutely anything has got to be possible.

-One Response to “On the Ball”
+One thought on “On the Ball

-Fabulously themed entry Aleid!
+1. Fabulously themed entry Aleid!
 The frenzy is certainly sweeping the nation, to the extent that my all-female office has got a world cup sweep stake (go Nigeria!).
 Loves it.

 The sculpture is very moving as it captures a millisecond – just moments later his arms would be flayling in different directions in order to keep him steady.
 Or perhaps he might tumble off.
 Photography gives a similar snapshot (excuse the pun) in time.
 This is so full of fun, excitement and life..,.great entry!